 How often should you let your car rest on a road trip?

-It’s possible for cars to overheat if your coolant is running low or there is a malfunction.
+It’s possible for cars to overheat if their coolant is running low or there is a malfunction.
 This happens rarely in modern vehicles, but very hot weather can be a contributing factor.

 Avoid injury and burns by allowing the car to cool before you open the hood or fluid tanks.
 30 minutes is advised for a car to cool down.